Beautiful Dyed Easter Eggs

 - Who doesn’t love colored Easter eggs?
 Kids’ favorite, right?

-- It takes only 12 minutes to boil the eggs and it takes only 10 minutes to dye them.
+- It takes only 12 minutes to boil the eggs and 10 minutes to dye them.

 - And leftover Easter eggs can be used to make deviled eggs.

-- If you planning on an egg hunt make sure to use boiled eggs.
-But, if you are planning to use them for the Italian Easter bread best to use dyed raw eggs.
+- If you are planning on an egg hunt, make sure to use boiled eggs.
+But if you plan to use them for Italian Easter bread, it is best to use dyed raw eggs.

 Ingredients and substitutes

-- Eggs – Depending on the purpose of use, you can use both raw or boiled eggs.
-I used raw eggs when I am making my popular Italian Easter bread.
-But, boiled eggs are used when you want to serve the eggs for Easter breakfast.
+- Eggs – Depending on the purpose, you can use raw or boiled eggs.
+I use raw eggs when I am making my popular Italian Easter bread.
+But boiled eggs are used when you want to serve the eggs for Easter breakfast.

 How to color Easter eggs